prismv/DB48X-on-DM42/doc/commands/graphics.md

 « TIME " " PATH TAIL TOTEXT + + "
 " + DATE + " Mem: " + MEM + » HEADER
 ```

+## GraphingTimeLimit

+Set the maximum number of milliseconds that can be spent rendering an object
+graphically.
+The default is 250ms.